2053: A Living Museum (2016)

 Tate Liverpool

-Re-enactment of On Kawara, Past, Present, Future
+Re-enactment of On Kawara, Past, Present, Future, first exhibited in 1966.